Best Black Friday 2020 Deals From Amazon, Walmart, Macy's & More

 Zales

-If you're planning to gift jewelry to a loved one on your holiday shopping list, be sure to check out Zales' Black Friday sale that's happening now.
+If you're planning to gift jewelry to a loved one on your holiday shopping list, be sure to check out Zales' Black Friday and Cyber Monday sale that's happening now.
 Get 30 to 50% off diamond jewelry and more.

 Zenni Optical